ODA Fee Guide, Dental Costs Explained

 CBCT scans are usually considered a supplementary service by dental insurance plans and may or may not be covered by your dental insurance.
 Be sure to find out from your dental insurance plan provider how much you are eligible for before going ahead with dental treatment.
 Your dentist can help you submit a predetermination to your dental insurance.

-The cost of a New Patient Examination depends on the patient’s age and the age of their dentition.
-The codes relevant to complete examinations for new patients in the Ontario Dental Association’s Suggested Fee Guide appear as follows:
+The cost of a Complete Oral Exam (or New Patient Examination) depends on the patient’s age and the age of their dentition.
+The codes relevant to complete examinations for patients in the Ontario Dental Association’s Suggested Fee Guide appear as follows:

 • 01101 – Examination and Diagnosis, Complete, Primary Dentition: $90